Jason Beck (American football): Quarterbacks coached

+Early years

-Beck began as an offensive intern at BYU in 2007 and then worked in the same position with LSU Tigers.
-He worked under former BYU head coach, Gary Crowton who was the OC on Les Miles's 2008 team.
+Beck began coaching as an offensive intern at BYU in 2007, and then worked in the same position with the LSU Tigers in 2008.
+He worked under former BYU head coach, Gary Crowton, the offensive coordinator (OC) for Les Miles that season.

 Weber State

 In 2009, he was hired by head coach Ron McBride as quarterbacks coach at Weber State.
-At Weber State, he coached quarterback Cameron Higgins, who completed his four-year standout career as one of the top players in Weber State history and set many school records.
+He coached quarterback Cameron Higgins, who completed his four-year standout career as one of the top players in Weber State history and set school records.

 Simon Fraser

 In 2012, Beck was named the OC at Simon Fraser (SFU) in Burnaby, British Columbia, Canada.
-At SFU, he turned around offense from being ranked last in Great Northwest Athletic Conference (in 2011) to first place in total offense, passing offense and scoring offense in 2012.
+At SFU, he turned around the offense, going from being ranked last in the Great Northwest Athletic Conference in 2011, to ranked first in total offense, passing offense and scoring offense in 2012.

 BYU

-In 2013, he returned to his alma mater as quarterbacks coach until his resignation December 9, 2015.
+In 2013, he returned to his alma mater as quarterbacks coach until his resignation on December 9, 2015.
 He was hired by offensive coordinator Robert Anae.

-UVA
+Virginia

-In 2015, Beck accepted the quarterbacks coach position at UVA, with Robert Anae as the OC, going from BYU with Bronco Mendenhall, the university's new head football coach.
-Beck left this position after Mendenhall announced his retirement.
+Beck accepted the quarterbacks coach position at the University of Virginia in 2016.
+Going from BYU with OC Robert Anae and head coach Bronco Mendenhall.
+Beck left this position after the 2021 season when Mendenhall announced his retirement.

 Syracuse

 Beck was hired as Syracuse's quarterbacks coach on December 26, 2021.
-After Anae left for the same position at NC State in December 2022, Beck was promoted to OC by head coach Dino Babers.
-In his one season as the OC Syracuse went 6-7 overall and 2-6 in conference.
+In December 2022, Anae left for the same position at NC State, and Beck was promoted to OC by head coach Dino Babers.
+In his only season as the OC at Syracuse, they went 6-7.

 New Mexico

-In December 2023, Beck was named the OC at New Mexico, joining Bronco Mendenhall, who was named the head coach, coming out of a two season retirement.
-This was the third time Beck had worked with Mendenhall, following BYU and UVA.
+In December 2023, Beck was named the OC at New Mexico, joining head coach Bronco Mendenhall.
+This was the third time Beck had worked with him, following from BYU and Virginia.

 Utah

-On December 5, 2024, Beck was named the offensive coordinator at Utah, to replace Andy Ludwig.
+On December 5, 2024, Beck was hired as the offensive coordinator at Utah by Kyle Whittingham.
+In his only season at Utah, the Utes ranked fifth nationally scoring 41.1 points per game, and second nationally averaging 270 rushing yards per game.
+Utah finished the season with an 11-2 record.